NareshSense/ImageRecognition/README.md

 # ImageRecognition
-A test framework to recognise images.
+An iOS test framework to recognise images.